Sekiu just might be the best place to fish for salmon in all of Washington. Epic scenery, good fishing seasons and lots and lots of salmon!

 I don’t want to be redundant with the other articles I’ve linked, but I’ve had a tremendous amount of success hooking king salmon using these Coyote flashers in both blue and green.

-I’m generally running a small spoon like a coho killer, kingfisher or gibbs skinny gee behind these flashers in herring aide or cookies and cream patterns for the most success.
+I’m generally running a small spoon like a coho killer, kingfisher spoon in herring aide or in cookies n’ cream are great patterns.
 There’s a lot of gear that will work as these salmon are still aggressively feeding.

 Where to fish for Salmon around Sekiu?